bjmorgan/py-sc-fermi/docs/source/index.rst

 - Metastable charge states, and Boltzmann-weighted effective formation energies.
 - Defect transition-level diagrams.

+The :doc:`theory` page sets out the model behind these features: the site-exclusion statistics, the charge-neutrality solve, and the pool constraints.
 Upgrading from v2?
 The :doc:`migrating_to_v3` guide covers the breaking changes and the new default statistics.

 py-sc-fermi's self-consistent Fermi-level algorithm was originally based on that of the FORTRAN code `SC-Fermi <https://github.com/jbuckeridge/sc-fermi>`_